ddimatos/git-release-workflow/develop-release-deploy.md

 <img width="31" alt="image" src="https://user-images.githubusercontent.com/25803172/74109197-36ec6280-4b36-11ea-9850-a48e2b7118c9.png">
 </a>

-1. Release branches should not have any new features added, only bugfixes for currently releasing features.
+1. Release branches should not have any new features added, only bug fixes for currently releasing features.

 2. If bugs are found in the release branch, stabilize the release by creating bugfix branches off of the `release-vX.Y.Z` branch.
 Remember to prefix your bugfix branch with __bugfix__ to indicate this is a bugfix and not any other type of fix.